You are listening to the Sean Hannity Radio Show Podcast.

 Not that I know myself, but I've never been to one.

-I d I just know from reading about it.
+I just know from reading about it.

-Why are you giving me that look?
+Why are you giving me that?

-Oh, what do you know about plastic?
+Look, oh, what do you know about plastic?

-I've never been there.
+I've never been that.

 I can barely go to get a checkup.

-Um But well, I'm sorry this happened to you.
+Well, I'm sorry this happened to you.

-Um do you have witnesses to this?
+Do you have witnesses to this?

-So we went there and we were coming out of that party all of us together.
+So we went there and we were coming out of that party, all of us together.

-You know, all Trump supporters, we're all just hanging out, having a great time.
+We're all just hanging out, having a great time.

-I'm telling you, Sean, uh Mr. Annity, if you were there you would love how we're having great time in New York City with our Trump cats with you know, just supporters, like we're just having a great time.
+I'm telling you, Sean, Mr. Hanity, if you were there, you would love how we're having a great time in New York City with our Trump hats with, you know, just supporters.

-It's a shame.
+You know, it's a shame.

 And this is what people are afraid of.